tamasfried/LlamaMinutes/README.md

 - Uses the small, efficient `llama3.2:1b` model in Ollama by default, quick and detailed enough for this task
 - Supports `.txt` and `.docx` inputs
 - Prints clean, structured summaries in your terminal
+- Outputs summary as a formatted Word (.docx) document

 ---